undistro/zora/README.md

   --create-namespace
 ```

-These commands deploy Snitch to the Kubernetes cluster.
+These commands deploy Undistro Inspect to the Kubernetes cluster.
 [This section](https://github.com/getupio-undistro/inspect/tree/main/charts/inspect) lists the parameters that can be configured during installation.

 ## Usage